gpii-ops/gpii-infra/gcp/README.md

 1. (OPTIONAL) `rake clobber`
    * This command is also optional, but performs a deletion of some more files than `rake clean`, it will leave your personal environment without generated data.
 You will need to authenticate again the application in GCP after this.

-## One-time Google Cloud Account Setup
+## One-time Google Cloud Account setup
 * https://cloud.google.com/resource-manager/docs/quickstart-organizations
    * G Suite: "The first time a user in your domain creates a project or billing account, the Organization resource is automatically created and linked to your company’s G Suite account.
 The current project and all future projects will automatically belong to the organization."
       * @mrtyler believes he did this when he created his Free Trial account using his RtF email address.